 That being said, finding natural wines is still no easy task.
 Ask someone at your local liquor store to point you to a natural wine and you might be able to find one or two bottles.
 The word “natural” is not a legally defined term and most natural wines aren’t going to say so on the label.
 Take note that an organic wine does not mean that it is natural, only that there were no pesticides used on the grapes.
 That doesn’t mean that other additives weren’t used in the rest of the winemaking process.
 However, under the USDA National Organic Program, added sulfites are considered a synthetic food additive and are not allowed in organic wines made in the U.S., so if you can only find organic, that’s still your best bet.

 Frey Vineyards out of Northern California has been the easiest (and reasonably priced at $20-30 per bottle) brand for me to find at a chain like Total Wine.
 They produce natural, organic wines without added sulfites.
 To find a natural wine near you, go to a locally owned wine shop and talk to the owner.
 And just like at the farmer’s market, don’t be afraid to ask questions!
-If you’re local to Orlando, Andres Montoya of The Wine Barn in Winter Park helped me to find plenty of natural wines to try.
+If you’re local to Orlando, Andres Montoya of The Wine Barn (now under new ownership as Vines and Forks) in Winter Park helped me to find plenty of natural wines to try.